Diocese of Colorado Springs

-The Diocese of Colorado Springs (Dioecesis Coloratensium Fontium) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in central Colorado in the United States.
-St. Mary's Cathedral is the seat of the diocese in Colorado Springs.
+The Diocese of Colorado Springs (Dioecesis Coloratensium Fontium) is a diocese of the Catholic Church in central Colorado in the United States, established in 1983.
+St. Mary's Cathedral in Colorado Springs is the seat of the diocese.

-The Diocese of Colorado Springs was established on November 10, 1983.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Denver.

 Territory

-The Diocese of Colorado Springs covers 15,493 sqmi in ten counties of the central and eastern portions of the state:

-Chaffee, Lake, Park, Teller, Douglas, El Paso, Elbert, Lincoln, Kit Carson and Cheyenne.
+The Diocese of Colorado Springs covers 15,493 sqmi in ten counties of the central and eastern portions of the state: Chaffee, Lake, Park, Teller, Douglas, El Paso, Elbert, Lincoln, Kit Carson, and Cheyenne.

 History

-1800 to 1983
+1800 to 1900

-Until the Mexican-American War (1846 to 1849), the Colorado Springs area was controlled by Mexico, with all Catholic missions under the jurisdiction of the Archdiocese of Durango.
+Until the Mexican-American War ended in 1849) the Colorado Springs area was controlled by Mexico, with all Catholic missions under the jurisdiction of the Archdiocese of Durango.
 After the war, the United States assumed control of the region.
 In 1851, Pope Pius IX created the Apostolic Vicariate of New Mexico, including Colorado.
 The Vatican converted the vicariate into the Diocese of Santa Fe in 1853.

+The missionaries Joseph P. Machebeuf and Jean Baptiste Raverdy were traveling from Santa Fe in 1860 when they stopped in Colorado City.
+During their brief stay, the two priests conducted the first mass in the region in a private home.

 In 1868, Pope Pius IX removed territory from the Diocese of Santa Fe and the Diocese of Grass Valley to form the Vicariate Apostolic of Colorado and Utah.
-In 1870, the pope erected the Vicariate Apostolic of Colorado, covering only the state of Colorado.
+The pope name Machebeuf as the vicar apostolic of Colorado and Utah.

+In 1870, Pius IX erected the Vicariate Apostolic of Colorado, covering only the state of Colorado, with Macbeauf as its leader.
+The first parish in Colorado Springs, St. Mary's, was erected in 1873, with the masses being held at the Colorado Springs Gazette.
+What was now called St. Ann's Church was dedicated in 1876.
+Three members of the Sisters of Loretto came to Colorado Springs from Denver in 1885 to open St. Mary’s Catholic School.

 On August 16, 1887, Pope Leo XIII converted the vicariate into the Diocese of Denver.
-On November 15, 1941, Pope Pius XII separated territory from the Archdiocese of Denver to form the Diocese of Pueblo.
+That same year, a contingent of religious sisters from St. Francis of Perpetual Adoration arrived in Colorado Springs from Indiana to open St. Francis Hospital.
+Today it is the St. Francis Health Center.St.
+Francis of Assisi, the first Catholic church in Castle Rock, was founded by Bavarian immigrants in 1888.